 Even if the synth brings the piece down a bit, Kizuna & Sadame is still the best single to come out of all the Saint Beast OP/ED tracks, and the way the seiyuus voices blend together is downright hypnotic.

-The song that plays while Mugen is drowning and flashing back to growing up with Kohza and Mukuro is a Heartbreaking Moment.
+"Obokuri-Eeumi", the song that plays while Mugen is drowning and flashing back to growing up with Kohza and Mukuro in Episode 14 is a Heartbreaking Moment.
 Doubly so when you understand the hopeful, wistful lyrics.

 Every time "The Million Way of Drum" is used, it is a Moment Of Awesome, ESPECIALLY the first time it is used in Episode 14 when Kohza realizes that her plan has totally and utterly failed because Mugen is still alive.